Editor’s note: This article was first published in March 2020 and has been updated for relevance.

 - You’re an individual who’s self-employed in the UK (or a member of a partnership) for the tax year 2020/21.

-- You’ve been adversely affected by the coronavirus See below for guidance of what the government considers to be adverse reasons.
+- You’ve been adversely affected by coronavirus (on or after 14 July 2020 for the second grant).
+See below for guidance of what the government considers to be adverse reasons.

 - Your 2018-19 Self Assessment tax return was filed on or before 23 April 2020.